datoviz/datoviz/README.md

 <!-- INTRODUCTION -->

-**Datoviz** is an open-source, high-performance GPU scientific data visualization library written in **C/C++** on top of the **Vulkan** graphics API.
-It provides raw ctypes bindings in **Python**.
+**⚡️ Datoviz** is an open-source, high-performance GPU scientific data visualization library written in **C/C++** on top of the **Vulkan** graphics API.
+It provides raw ctypes bindings in **Python 🐍**.
 In the long term, Datoviz will mostly be used as a **VisPy 2.0 backend**.

-Designed for speed, visual quality, and scalability to datasets comprising up to $10^6$-$10^8$ points, it supports 2D/3D interactive rendering and minimal GUIs via [Dear ImGui](https://github.com/ocornut/imgui/).
+Designed for speed, visual quality, and scalability to datasets comprising up to $10^6-10^8$ points, it supports 2D/3D interactive rendering and minimal GUIs via [Dear ImGui](https://github.com/ocornut/imgui/).

-**Warning:** Datoviz is still in its early stages and would greatly benefit from increased community feedback, especially regarding binaries, packaging, and hardware compatibility.
-The API is still in flux, so expect regular (but hopefully minimal) breaking changes for now.
+**⚠️ Warning:** Datoviz is still in its **early stages** and would greatly benefit from increased **community feedback**, especially regarding binaries, packaging, and hardware compatibility.
+The API is still in flux, so expect regular (but hopefully minimal) **breaking changes** for now.
 The current working version is **v0.2** and documentation is only available on GitHub for now.
-The documentation website is still about the **deprecated v0.1**.
+The `datoviz.org` documentation website is still about the **deprecated v0.1**.
+The current version only provides common 2D/3D visuals and basic interactivity for now, no axes yet (coming soon, 90% done).

 <!-- SCREENSHOTS -->